 If you have a startup, you're an entrepreneur who can already apply lean startup methodology.

-An entrepreneur must not forget that a business is not just a product, customer and owner; it is an organization that comprises many different entities and subordinates.
-Managers should be able to react immediately in risky situations, manage investors, and encourage employees to experiment as long as the risks are deemed acceptable.
+An entrepreneur must never forget that a business is not just a product, customer and owner; it is an organization comprised of many different entities and subordinates.
+Managers should be able to react immediately to risky situations, manage investors, and encourage employees to experiment, as long as the risks are deemed acceptable.
+Validated learning

-The Lean startup approach considers every action to be an experiment, which is aimed to achieve validated learning.
-All the hypotheses should be empirically proved.
-It is very important to ensure you are relying on correct metrics and are not deceived by some irrelevant figures.
+The Lean startup approach considers every action to be an experiment aimed at achieving validated learning, and is one of the many benefits of lean startup methodology.
+All hypotheses should be empirically proved, and it is very important to ensure you are relying on correct metrics and are not being deceived by irrelevant figures.
+Innovation accounting

-The Lean Startup Process is organized around the "build-measure-learn" principle.
-This includes building a minimum viable product (MVP) fast and figuring out the next steps based on customers' feedback.
+The Lean Startup Process is centred around the "build-measure-learn" principle.
+This includes building a minimum viable product (MVP)

 Start with hypotheses